Klansman convicted in 'Mississippi Burning' case dies in prison

 In 2010, federal authorities reopened the investigation in search of evidence to allow them to convict the remaining suspects.

-Mississippi Attorney General Jim Hood said that investigation ran up against a stonewall 18 months ago when a witness backed out at the last minute after pledging to sign a sworn statement that would have implicated a suspect.
+Mississippi Attorney General Jim Hood said that investigation ran up against a stone wall 18 months ago when a witness backed out at the last minute after pledging to sign a sworn statement that would have implicated a suspect.

 "It has been a thorough and complete investigation," Hood said.
 "I am convinced that during the last 52 years, investigators have done everything possible under the law to find those responsible and hold them accountable; however, we have determined that there is no likelihood of any additional convictions."

-Last year, federal and Mississippi authorities closed the books on the case, saying no viable prosecutions remain in the more than half-century-old investigation.
+In June 2016, federal and Mississippi authorities closed the books on the case, saying no viable prosecutions remain in the more than half-century-old investigation.

-Over the last 40 years, authorities have convicted people of notorious murders during the civil rights era.
+Over the past 40 years, authorities have convicted people of notorious murders during the civil rights era.

-They include the Birmingham, Alabama, church bombing in 1963 that killed four black girls and the assassination of Medgar Evers, a NAACP leader, in Jackson Mississippi, in 1963 by a member of the White Citizens' Council, who was convicted more than 30 years later based on new evidence.
+They include the Birmingham, Alabama, church bombing in 1963 that killed four black girls and the 1963 assassination of Medgar Evers, a NAACP leader, in Jackson, Mississippi, by a member of the White Citizens' Council, who was convicted more than 30 years later based on new evidence.

-Note: Correction: An earlier version of this story incorrectly gave the time frame of the case being closed.
-It was closed in June 2016.